sangeetaB521/Live-data-simulation-dashboard-on-streamlit/lavender_lifestyle_readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with [Streamlit](https://streamlit.io/) for the interactive dashboard
-- Uses [scikit-learn](https://scikit-learn.org/) for machine learning capabilities
-- Data visualization powered by [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/)

-## 📞 Support

-For questions or issues, please:
-- Open an issue on GitHub
-- Contact the development team
-- Check the troubleshooting section above

----

 **⭐ Star this repository if you find it useful!**